Newry, Mourne and Down

 Newry, Mourne and Down is a local government district in Northern Ireland that was created on 1 April 2015 by merging Newry and Mourne District and Down District.
 It covers most of the southeastern part of Northern Ireland.
 The local authority is Newry, Mourne and Down District Council.
+The principal population centres are Newry in the south of the district, and Downpatrick in the north; both these urban areas were seats of previous council areas.